Path2College 529 Plan

 Making sure one day they arrive safely at a college dorm means saving for the future today.
-Higher education expenses are made easier with the state of Georgia’s official college savings plan- Path2College 529.
+Higher education expenses can be made easier with the state of Georgia’s official college savings plan- Path2College 529.

-Saving now can offset the future costs of college tuition and other expenses, something backed by Congress in 1997 as part of the Taxpayer Relief Act.
+Saving now can offset the future costs of college tuition and other expenses.

 For more information about this benefit and other advantages, visit Path2College 529.